 - Expand our fleet through accretive acquisitions.
-Since our initial public offering, we have purchased 21 conventional tankers from Teekay Corporation at prices equal to their fair market values, two conventional tankers from TOO and 17 conventional tankers from third parties.
-In the future, we anticipate growing our fleet primarily through acquisitions of tankers from third parties, by securing additional in-chartered vessels and by ordering newbuildings. - Tactically manage our mix of spot, charter, lightering, and liquid natural gas (or LNG) terminal management and consultancy contracts.
+Since our initial public offering, we have purchased 21 conventional tankers from Teekay Corporation, two conventional tankers from TOO and 17 conventional tankers from third parties.
+In the future, we anticipate growing our fleet primarily through acquisitions of tankers from third parties, by securing additional in-chartered vessels and by ordering newbuildings. - Tactically manage our mix of spot, charter, lightering, and LNG terminal management and consultancy contracts.
 We employ a chartering strategy that seeks to capture upside opportunities in the spot market while using fixed-rate contracts to reduce downside risks.
 We believe that our Manager's experience operating through cycles in the tanker spot market will assist us in employing this strategy and seeking to maximize operating results.
-In addition, the acquisition of Skaugen Petrotrans (or SPT) in July 2015, now Teekay Marine Solutions (or TMS) is intended to provide stable countercyclical cash flow through global ship-to-ship support services, full service lightering, and LNG terminal management and consultancy services. - Increase cash flow by participating in the pooling arrangements.
+In addition, we expect that the July 2015 acquisition of TMS will provide stable cash flow, to partially offset volatility in the tanker market, through global ship-to-ship support services, full service lightering, and LNG terminal management and consultancy services.

+- Increase cash flow by participating in pooling arrangements.
 Through the participation of a significant number of our vessels in the Teekay Suezmax Pool, the Teekay Aframax Pools and the Taurus Tankers LR2 Pool, we believe that we benefit from Teekay Corporation's reputation and the scope of Teekay Corporation's operations.
 We believe that the cash flow we derive over time from operating some of our vessels in these pooling arrangements exceeds the amount we would otherwise derive by operating these vessels outside of the pooling arrangements due to higher vessel utilization and daily revenues.
-We also derive pool and vessel management income as a result of our August 2014 purchase of a 50% interest in TTOL, which includes Teekay Corporation's conventional tanker commercial and technical management operations and is the owner of interests in four of the pooling arrangements encome by increasing the number of vessels participating in the applicable pooling arrangements and receiving management services from TTOL.

-Provide superior customer service by maintaining high reliability, safety, environmental and quality standards.
+We also derive pool and vessel management income as a result of our August 2014 purchase of a 50% interest in TTOL, which includes Teekay Corporation's conventional tanker commercial and technical management operations and is the owner of interests in four of the pooling arrangements.
+We seek to increase this fee income by increasing the number of vessels participating in the applicable pooling arrangements and receiving management services from TTOL. - Provide superior customer service by maintaining high reliability, safety, environmental and quality standards.
 We believe that energy companies seek transportation partners that have a reputation for high reliability, safety, environmental and quality standards.
 We leverage our reputation for operational expertise and customer base to further expand these relationships with consistent delivery of superior customer service through our Manager.